What Is The New Heart Of Ezekiel 36:26

 When we consider God's promise of a new heart in Ezekiel 36:26, we are thinking about one of the most wonderful promises in the Scriptures.
 As an eminent Christian said in the 1800s:

 "Look out on all the promises God’s Word gives, of a clean heart, a heart established blameless in holiness, of a life in righteousness and holiness, of a walk in all the commandments of the Lord unblameable and well-pleasing to Him, of God’s working in us to will and to do, of His working in us that which is well-pleasing in His sight, in the simple faith: God says this; His power can do it.
-Let the assurance that a life of full obedience is possible, possess you.
+Let the assurance that a life of full obedience is possible possess you.
 Faith can see the invisible and the impossible.
 Gaze on the vision until your heart says: ‘It must be true.
 It is true.
 There is a life promised I have never yet known.’"—Andrew Murray, The School of Obedience

-Additional Inspired Answers
+Additional Answers

 What additional information do we gain from the quotations that follow?